The need for a good night’s sleep

 So, why is sleep so important?

 Sleep plays a vital role in our state of overall health and well-being.
-There are a few different phases of sleep, and it’s important you ensure you get enough deep sleep rather than light sleep each night, as it’s only the level of deep sleep that will replenish and revitalise your body helping with higher energy levels and not leaving you clinging to your bed sobbing when morning time comes.
+There are a few different phases of sleep, and it’s important you ensure you get enough deep sleep rather than light sleep each night, as it’s only the level of deep that will replenish and revitalise your body helping with higher energy levels and not leaving you clinging to your bed sobbing when morning time comes.

-In addition to physical health, getting enough sleep is vital to your mental health and healthy brain function.
+In addition to physical health, getting enough is vital to your mental health and healthy brain function.
 Sleep doesn’t make you more intelligent, but it does make you more alert, engaged and focused – meaning you’re better able to apply the intelligence you have rather than feeling chronically drained the whole time.

-We put our bodies and minds through a lot each day, and sleep is the time your body gets the chance to replenish and repair itself.
+We put our bodies and minds through a lot each day, and bedtime is the time your body gets the chance to replenish and repair itself.
 It’s therefore vital we get enough sleep as otherwise our bodies don’t have the chance to fully recover and recharge; which can negatively affect our immune system, leaving us more vulnerable to illness.

 *This is a collaborative post.